-I,, HE EREBY AFFIRM THAT MY CHILD(REN),
+I,, HEREBY AF FIRM THAT MY CHILD(REN),

-.
-OF

-Name(s) , 0.
+Name(s) , OF

 Homes Address NEED(S) TO BE

-HOOL TO A CHILDCARE/ACTIVITY-CARE PROVIDER DRESS:
+TRANSPORTED FROM HOLLIS SCHOOL TO LOCATED AT THE FOLLOWING ADDRESS: A CHILDCARE/ACTIVITY-CARE PROVIDER

-Name and Address of f Care Provider
+Name and Address of Care Pro vider

-bus routes.
-Parents may change the activity care providers must be transported on existing address of their childcare/activity care provider only ead these guidelines regarding transportation to the gree to them.
+All students transported to childcare/activity care bus routes.
+Parents may change the address of once during the school year.
+I have read these childcare/activity-care provider and agree to the f their childcare/activity care provider only guidelines regarding transportation to the

 Parent's Signature Date

-We agree to provide childcare/activity v-care for the above mentioned student(s).
+We agree to provide childcare/activity-care for the ne above mentioned student(s).

 Parent's Signature Date